Thrum Messaging System

 Direct Messaging with --to

-The --to flag provides a shorthand for directing a message to a specific agent, role, or group.
-Under the hood, --to @reviewer appends @reviewer to the mentions list, which is stored as a mention ref on the message.
+--to is shorthand for directing a message to a specific agent, role, or group.
+Under the hood, --to @reviewer appends @reviewer to the mentions list, stored as a mention ref on the message.

 # These are equivalent: